 When you exercise at a women’s only gym like Curves, you work out next to supportive, likeminded women and with the help of your very own Curves Coach.
 These may be to lose weight over 40, get back in shape after childbirth, or to simply get healthier.
 This weight loss encouragement and sense of community is good not only for making you more accountable for your workout plan but also for building your social network in general.
-According to recent research done at Michigan State University, the relationships we have with our friends has a profound effect on mental health and happiness.
+According to recent research3 done at Michigan State University, the relationships we have with our friends has a profound effect on mental health and happiness.
 Those who strongly value their friendships report feeling more positive and well.

 Exercise gives you a rush

-When you go through the Curves Circuit or go for a swim or bike ride, your brain produces neurochemicals, such as serotonin and norepinephrine, that make you feel good.
+When you go through the Curves Circuit or go for a swim or bike ride, your brain produces neurochemicals4, such as serotonin and norepinephrine, that make you feel good.
 Low levels of these chemicals have been linked to mental health conditions such as depression and anxiety.
 So by giving yourself a daily dose of exercise for mental health, you may be helping to keep both your body–and your outlook–as healthy as possible.

 Your workout plan teaches you to deal with stress

 Each time you go through your whole body workout or exercise routine, your body experiences some physical stress.
 Over time, not only do your muscles get stronger, so does your resilience to emotional stressors that come your way.
 The better you deal with stress, the less likely you will be to suffer from mental health conditions like anxiety or depression.